Constitution Day, September 17: A Refresher

 Expanding Rights and Liberties

-When the Constitution was first drafted, many amendments were made to expand individual rights and freedoms, often to include marginalized groups.
+When the Constitution was first drafted, numerous amendments were added to expand individual rights and freedoms, often to include previously marginalized groups.
 For example:

 Correcting Issues or Gaps